 Pro Tip: if you can’t get your touchscreen to work with your gloves on, lick your finger!
 It sounds gross, but it works without fail and is considerably more efficient than using the tip of your nose or trying to rip your glove off to answer a call.

 Our friend Fat Cyclist put it best when he said fingerless gloves are stupid.
-When it comes to mountain biking, fingerless gloves tend to bunch up between your fingers which cause discomfort, and even blisters - we would recommend you opt for full finger gloves.
+When it comes to mountain biking, fingerless gloves tend to bunch up between your fingers which causes discomfort, and even blisters - we would recommend you opt for full finger gloves.

-5. Velcro or elastic wrists
+Velcro or elastic wrists?

 If a glove fits well, an elastic wristband should keep it exactly where it needs to be, however, some riders prefer those with a Velcro closure.
-We find these straps are more functional on cold weather gloves and they help to keep chilly air from sneaking in through the cuff.
+We find these straps are more functional on cold weather gloves as they help to keep chilly air from sneaking in through the cuff.

 It may seem like an afterthought, but a glove without a nose wipe can leave you looking like Rudolph the Red-Nosed Reindeer.
 Usually, on the thumb, brands will make nose wipes out of fleece or terry cloth and I prefer the latter as the material is softer on the skin and seems to better camouflage dried snot.